How to get touch with us over the festive period

 We would recommend that you see a solicitor to make sure that the documents you need are properly drafted and contain all the relevant information.
 The court requires the financial consent order to be drafted in a specific format.

 Both parties should receive independent legal advice as to the content of the consent order and supporting documentation.
 The consent order is a legal document which you will be bound by.
-It is important that both parties understand exactly what they are signing and agreeing to.
+Both parties must understand exactly what they are signing and agreeing to.

 Costs

-In Family proceedings the usual rule is that each party will pay their own solicitor’s costs.
-If you have agreed the terms of the settlement then you will be able to minimise your legal costs and use your solicitors time effectively to draft the necessary documents and be advised as to the terms of the order and how it reflects the agreement that you have reached.
-Your solicitor will be able to give you a cost estimate of the likely time it will take to draft the documents, deal with any revisions and advise you on the terms.
+In Family proceedings, the usual rule is that each party will pay their own solicitor’s costs.
+If you have agreed to the terms of the settlement then you will be able to minimise your legal costs and use your solicitor's time effectively to draft the necessary documents and be advised as to the terms of the order and how it reflects the agreement that you have reached.
+Your solicitor will be able to give you a cost estimate of the likely time it will take to draft the documents, deal with any revisions, and advise you on the terms.
 This will depend upon the complexity of the matter.

 Company & Industry